chnm/thatcamp-badges/readme.txt

 == Documentation ==

-Documentation can be found at
+Documentation can be found at [THATCamp Plugins](http://thatcamp.org/plugins "THATCamp Plugins").

 == Changelog ==